I ALWAYS MAKE SURE

 — If they treated us badly, we’ll do the same to ourselves…..

-• Even when ACoAs truly want to be connected in a meaningful way, our terror of being trapped in the position of caretaker leads us to have a back-door mentality – always looking for an out: finding fault, being resentful, feeling inferior or superior, getting bored…. & above all – picking people who are emotionally unavailable & not suited to our personality, but familiar because of our family structure.
-Keeping ourselves at emotional arm’s-length in all our interactions is the only way we think we can protect ourselves, since w don’t have actual boundaries
+• Even when ACoAs truly want to be connected to Self or others in a meaningful way, our terror of being trapped in the position of caretaker leads to having a back-door mentality – always looking for an out: finding fault, being resentful, feeling inferior or superior, getting bored….
+And above all – picking people who are emotionally unavailable & not suited to our personality, but familiar because of our family structure.
+Keeping ourselves at emotional arm’s-length in all our interactions is the only way we think we can protect ourselves, since we don’t have actual boundaries

 — it’ll be too painful to try & fail again (lose out on what I really want)

-— I’ll have to re-live all the ways I failed my family as a kid, kicking up more of my S-H
+— I’ll have to re-live all the ways I failed my family when I was a kid, adding to my S-H

 NEXT: Fear of Responsibility (Part 3)